Ceca 2000

-Ceca 2000 (or simply 2000) is the tenth studio album by Serbian singer Ceca.
+Ceca 2000 (Цеца 2000), or simply 2000, is the tenth studio album by Serbian singer Ceca.
 It was released on 29 December 1999 by PGP-RTS.

 Overview

 The official release of the album took place on 29 December 1999, on the same day Ceca presented the album at the Intercontinental Hotel in Belgrade.
 The singer held a press conference and also performed several new songs, including "Crveno" and "Crni sneg" in a duet with Aca Lukas.
 The singer also announced that the album was released in a circulation of 295 thousand copies: 265 thousand on cassettes and 30 thousand on CDs.
 At the same time, Ceca presented the official calendar for 2000, which was attached as a gift to Pink revija magazine.
 The photos used for the album cover and calendar were taken by Dejan Milićević.
 Two music videos "Dokaz" and "Crveno" were also released and both shot by Milićević.
 In addition, videos were shot for the songs "Oproštajna večera" and "Votka sa utehom", but they were never released.
 A website www.ceca2000.co.yu was specially launched to promote the album, which became one of the first music sites in Yugoslavia, today the site is no longer active.
 On 12 January 2000, the singer made her first appearance on television with new material in the Maksovizija program on Pink TV.

 Further promotion of the album stopped on 15 January 2000, when Ceca's husband, Željko Ražnatović, was killed.